hyundai-robotics/doc-safespace2.0/6-recovery/1-recovery-robot-position-violation.md

-﻿# 6.1	Recovery in case of robot position violations
+# 6.1 	Recovery from Robot Position Violation

-Robot position violations are situations in which the robot’s position exceeds a safety space, and these include TCP position, TCP orientation, and joint monitoring violations.
-When a robot position violation occurs, you can only clear the error by moving the robot’s physical position.
+Robot position violation occurs when the robot's position leaves the safety area, and the violations include TCP position violation, TCP orientation violation, and joint monitoring violation.
+In case of robot position violation, the error can only be cleared by physically moving the robot to change its position.

-1. Change the mode switch to manual mode.
+1. Change the mode switch to manual to enter manual mode.

-2. Turn on the motor by using the enabling switch on the teach pendant.
+2. Use the enabling switch on the teach pendant to turn on the motor.

-3. Use the teaching device to move the robot back to a safety space.
+3. Use the teach pendant to move the robot to a safe area.

-4. On the safety condition monitoring window, check if the status of each space is displayed as **SAFE**.
+4. In the safety status monitoring screen, verify that the status of each area is displayed as **SAFE**.

 {% hint style="warning" %}
-**\[Caution]**: After clearing the violation, recheck the safety layout setting and the teaching position of the operating program.
+After clearing the error, recheck the safety layout settings and also the teaching positions in the work program.
 {% endhint %}